alewonas/jms-producer-demo/README.md

 To run this project locally, follow these steps:

-1. Clone the repository:
+1. Clone the repository

-2. Navigate to the project directory:
+2. Navigate to the project directory

 3. Build the project:
+   mvn clean install

-4. Run the Spring Boot application:
+4. Run the Spring Boot application

 5. The application should be accessible at `http://localhost:8080`.
 You can test it using the provided endpoints.

+## Configuration

+Before running the JMS Producer Demo, you need to configure your ActiveMQ connection details.
+Follow these steps to set up the necessary configuration:

+1. Navigate to the `src/main/resources` directory in the project.

+2. Open the `application.properties` file.

+3. Locate the following properties and update them with your ActiveMQ server details if you are not using the defaults:

+spring.activemq.broker-url=<Your ActiveMQ Broker URL><br>
+spring.activemq.user=<Your ActiveMQ Username><br>
+spring.activemq.password=<Your ActiveMQ Password>

 ## Usage